igneous-labs/S/docs/pricing-programs/flat-fee.md

 ### FeeAccount

-The Fee Account is located at PDA ["fee", token_mint].
+The FeeAccount is located at PDA ["fee", token_mint].

 #### Schema